Whitepaper: Project Beeclaw - Autonomous Agentic Control Systems for UAVs

 7. Security and Failsafes

-To mitigate risks like prompt injection or compromised agent "skills," Beeclaw implements a Reference Monitor strategy.
+Beeclaw implements a Reference Monitor strategy.
 The "Bee" firmware treats the "Claw" agent as an untrusted operator, enforcing a Hard Geofence and Kinematic Envelope.
-Any command violating these constraints triggers a failsafe hover mode.
+Any violation triggers an immediate failsafe hover mode.

 8. Future Outlook